 I hope you understand that we humans consist of three components of our one being: body, soul, and spirit—just as God has three components to his One Being: Father, Son, Spirit.
 The Bible is very clear and unequivocal about our tri-une human makeup, patterned after God’s tri-une makeup.
 1 Thessalonians 5: 23 in the New Testament portion of the Bible is a key reference in that regard.

-I assume it goes without saying that you know what your body is—the physical part of your being: skin, tissue, organs, cells, blood, brain, etc.
+I assume it goes without saying that you know what your body is—the physical part of who your are: skin, tissue, organs, cells, blood, brain, etc.

 Your soul is essentially your mind, your thoughts, your will, your emotions—that part of you that is studied by psychiatrists and psychologists.
 “Soul” comes from the Greek word, “psuche,” from where we get the English word, “psyche” from where we get the root word for psychiatrist and psychologist.
 The soul (psyche) is “seated” or “housed” in the brain, but the brain itself is not the soul; the soul is actually part of every cell of our body.